-- Capital financing transactions are entries which are charged or credited to the revenue account to reflect the financing of capital expenditure, but which do not represent income or expenditure to the authority and are therefore not included in the income and expenditure account. - Pensions accounting adjustments are the entries required to reflect the differences between pensions expenditure for the year on an accounting basis and the actual pension contributions payable by the council for the year.
+- Capital financing transactions are entries which are charged or credited to the revenue account to reflect the financing of capital expenditure, but which do not represent income or expenditure to the authority and are therefore not included in the comprehensive income and expenditure statement. - Pensions accounting adjustments are the entries required to reflect the differences between pensions expenditure for the year on an accounting basis and the actual pension contributions payable by the council for the year.
 Further details are given in explanatory notes 3 and 8. - Other statutory adjustments include transfers to or from the collection fund adjustment account, the financial instruments adjustment account and the accumulated absences account, all of which are used to affect the timing of amounts being debited or credited to the revenue account in line with statutory requirements.
 Transfers to or from earmarked reserves are also included here as, although these are included in the reported outturn position, they do not represent income or expenditure for the council.
+Internal recharges between directorates are also included within these figures.